danielegrattarola/spektral/docs/templates/examples.md

 # Examples

-This is a collection of examples that you can use as template to solve your own tasks.
+This is a collection of examples that you can use as template for your projects.

 ## Node-level prediction